duonglm38/Codec/README.md

             --model_name_or_path ${MODEL} \
             --tokenizer_path ${NLLB_TOKENIZER}
  ```
 The current codebase supports mBART, M2M-100, and NLLB model checkpoints.
-The fine-tuned version of NLLB-600M can be downloaded <a href="https://drive.google.com/file/d/1huu8QuzlbGwkbXfn9_xiWfUNY_B7ePaj/view?usp=sharing"> here </a> ([!NOTE] please load the NLLB tokenizer from `facebook/nllb-200-distilled-600M` when using this checkpoint).
+The fine-tuned version of NLLB-600M can be downloaded <a href="https://drive.google.com/file/d/1huu8QuzlbGwkbXfn9_xiWfUNY_B7ePaj/view?usp=sharing"> here </a> (please load the NLLB tokenizer from `facebook/nllb-200-distilled-600M` when using this checkpoint).

 ## Cross-lingual NER